stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * Derisk your work, by proactively assisting on blockers
 * Onsell with data, genuine insights and aligned interests

-Of course, what the consultant can see and edit is controlled by the client.
+Of course, what the consultant can see and edit inside #stratapp is controlled by the client.

 ### Genuine Insights